bateso88/acebook-sholk/README.md

 - A user can edit your own posts
 - A user can not edit other peoples posts
 - A user can like each post one time
+- A user can unlike a post after you have liked a post only
+- A user can only edit your own post up to 10 minutes after you have posted it.
+- A user can not edit your own post after 10 minutes
+- A user can not edit their own post after 10 minutes

 ## Key Contributors